ycs77/bootstrap-vue-arsenic/docs/markdown/intro/README.md

 }
 ```

-BootstrapVue and BootstrapVueArsenic's custom CSS relies on some Bootstrap SCSS variables.
+BootstrapVue and BootstrapVueArsenic's custom SCSS relies on some Bootstrap SCSS variables.
 You can
 include Bootstrap, BootstrapVue and BootstrapVueArsenic SCSS in your project's custom SCSS file:

 ```scss